NotMadscientist/CCCaster/ReadMe.txt

     If you use an analog controller, make sure to adjust the deadzone, else you might get weird inputs.

+    You can change your controls by pressing F4 anytime the game is open with caster.

     You can change the netplay delay in-game by pressing Ctrl + Number on the keyboard.

+    You can change the netplay rollback in-game by pressing Alt + Number on the keyboard.

     You can press and hold down the space-bar to prevent fast-forward when spectating.